Like so many of my favorite moments, it began in a car filled with rugby women.

 And oh well, girl, it’s perfect.

 I’d be remiss if I didn’t tell you where the screenshot Neg’s text was taken from.
-She just dropped her new 21-day yoga program called Wildfire this week, and it’s on sale for just $21 for 21 days of 5- to 8-minute mini-flows (the videos are yours to keep forever, to be clear) until midnight tonight (as in Sunday, March 5).
+It’s from her 21-day yoga program called Wildfire — 21 days of 5- to 8-minute mini-flows (the videos are yours to keep forever, to be clear).

 The flows are excellent, and just the right fit for people who want to do yoga but don’t want to carve out tons of time for it (ahem, for people like me…and you?).
 The thematic flows in Wildfire, (such as “Courage,” “Freedom,” and “Grace”) are a great place to start and finish, and they’re designed to complement any lifting program.